mandmyay1/mandmyay1.github.io/_posts/2021-8-09-Rainier Silver Creek.md

 Maddy had accidentally reserved two camp sites, so we chose the best one of the two (site #1!) and set up the tent in the Friday afternoon.
 We decided that we had better make hay while the weather cooperated, and drove up to Sunrise to see what it was like.

-An 8-mile hike to the Fremont Lookout Tower sounded like it was about the right distance for the time of day, and so we started hiking out of Sunrise.
+A 6.5 mile hike to the Fremont Lookout Tower sounded like it was about the right distance for the time of day, and so we started hiking out of Sunrise.
 The clouds were covering the mountain, and as we hiked the trail we came up against the bottom of the clouds.
 We passed Frozen Lake which still had a snow field periodically breaking off into it, turning into bergey bits in the icy lake.
 We made the turn to the lookout and continued into the wind and clouds, passing a few people returning from the hike.

 ![Near Frozen Lake](/images/rainier_silver_creek/PXL_20210807_005725361.jpg)
 Near Frozen Lake